damn/core.component/README.md

  m           | entity value      | map of components e           | entity            | atom
  sys         | system            | multimethod

-Note that you can create only pure systems and use them on maps, side effects are optional.

 ## Example